AdamHing/ROBO/README.md

 ## known issues
-joining a game session is janky and easy to break.(currently working on a fix) roblox game sessions take up alot of ram.(not much i can about that right now. but the most bots iv tested with is 16)
+1.joining a game session is janky and easy to break.(currently working on a fix)
+2. roblox game sessions take up alot of ram.(not much i can about that right now. (but the most bots iv tested with is 16)